amacado/pfsense-backup-remote/README.md

 # amacado/pfsense-backup

 ## Short description
-Runs a lightweight Alpine container to backup PFSense and push the backups to an remote location.
+Runs a lightweight Alpine container to back up  PFSense and push the gpg encrypted backups to a remote location.

 ## Full details
 This image can be used to run a one-time backup of PFSense, or it can be configured to stay in the background and retrieve backups on a user-specified schedule.